KYRDTeam/krystal-core/README.md

 MAINNET_FORK=https://eth-mainnet.alchemyapi.io      // archive chain url, for testing MAINNET_ID=1                                        // chain ID
-MAINNET_FORK_BLOCK=12644714                         // start forking from this block for testing MULTISIG=0x                                         // multisig address if have, only gnosis-safe[https://gnosis-safe.io/] is supported
+MAINNET_FORK_BLOCK=12644714                         // start forking from this block for testing
 ```

 ## Testing